NightlyScientist/hotspotLandscapes/readme.md

 This code requires both Julia (v1.10.4) and python (v3.11.5) to be installed.
 Our Julia environment is contained in the [Manifest.toml](Manifest.toml) and [Project.toml](Project.toml) files.
 Our Python environment is provided in [environment.yml](environment.yml).

-While the script [generate_parameter_space_search.py](./src/processing/generate_parameter_space_search.py) to generate simulations works best with the [slurm schedular](https://slurm.schedmd.com/overview.html) installed, the script will check for an existing slurm installion and will fallback to executing sequentially via bash if no slurm installation is found.
+While the script [generate_parameter_space_search.py](./src/processing/generate_parameter_space_search.py) to generate simulations works best with the [slurm workload manager](https://slurm.schedmd.com/overview.html) installed, the script will check for an existing slurm installion and will fallback to executing sequentially via bash if no slurm installation is found.